LafeLabs/geometron5/README.md

 ## to do list, July 31, 2019

-- remove map
+- remove map  --done
-- make main symbol editor at index.html instead of symbol.html
+- make main symbol editor at index.html instead of symbol.html--done
 - add full hypercube editor
 - remove useless stuff
 - smooth out process of export and import of svg with json in it